foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Within each branch there are points where the whole development has been put through comprehensive release testing.
-These are marked using git *tags*, for example `arc-2014.08` for toolchain released August 2014.
+These are marked using git *tags*, for example `arc-2014.12` for toolchain released in December 2014.

 These tagged stable releases have been through full release testing, and known issues are documented in a Synopsys release notes.